VoltLang/Website/doc/tvpl/c5-statements.md

 ## With Statement

-The `with` statement takes an expression that is looked up first.
+The `with` statement takes an expression that is checked first when doing lookups.
 This can make some code easier to read.

 	arr := [1, 2, 3];
 	with (arr) {